-October 24, 1988: Three years after leaving Apple, Steve Jobs prepares to launch the NeXT Computer, a machine he hopes will cement his reputation as a tech genius and blow away the computers produced by his former company.
+October 24, 1988: Three years after leaving Apple, Steve Jobs prepares to launch the NeXT Computer, a machine he hopes will cement his reputation as a tech genius and blow away the machines produced by Cupertino.

-The new computer receives a wave of positive publicity.
+The new NeXT Computer receives a wave of positive publicity.
 Fawning stories show exactly what the 33-year-old Jobs has been working on — and what’s coming next.

 NeXT: The computer the world was waiting for

-Looking back on them now is to revisit an unusual point in Jobs’ career.
+Looking back on the stories now is to revisit an unusual point in Jobs’ career.
 He seems a long way from the austere, respected digital emperor he became during the last decade of his life.

 At NeXT, Jobs was about to put up or shut up.
-His new computer would demonstrate whether he could launch a third world-changing computer (after the Apple II and the Macintosh).
-This time, he would need to do it without Steve Wozniak or the graphical user interface pioneers of Xerox PARC.
+His new machine would demonstrate whether he could launch a third world-changing computer (after the Apple II and the Macintosh).
+This time, he would need to do it without Apple co-founder Steve Wozniak or the graphical user interface pioneers of Xerox PARC.

 Furthermore, unlike Apple — which started in the most low-fi, DIY way imaginable — NeXT was a money pit into which Jobs was throwing his own fortune.
-The NeXT logo alone had cost him $100,000, and other stories from the time paint a picture of a still-immature, perfectionist visionary refusing to settle for anything but the best.
+The NeXT logo alone cost him $100,000.
+And other stories from the time paint a picture of a still-immature, perfectionist visionary refusing to settle for anything but the best.
 As Newsweek noted: